pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 Disadvantages of surveys:
 1. Biased responses.
 2. Respondents not understanding the question.
-(Response bias)
+(1 & 2 can be called **Response bias** and is a negative aspect of a survey)
 3. Untruthful responses.
 4. Respondents refusing to answer.
-(Non-response bias)
+(It is known as **Non-response bias** and is a negative aspect of a survey)

 Surveys are used to probe *Constructs* and these constructs can have a lot of definitions.
 Surveys need to contain carefully worded questions.